ocatias/Metaheuristic-UPMS/README.md

 <img src="/Pictures/box_VLNS.png" alt="Results" width="400">
 This figure compares that tardiness of schedules obtained from SA, VLNS and H-VLNS.
 We can see that H-VLNS produces schedules that are orders of magnitudes worse than the solutions from SA and H-VLNS.

 The following table compares the median and mean tardiness of the different algorithms.
 We can see that Moser's SA implementation achives an excellent median tardiness.
+Interestingly P-VLNS 30min achieves a significantly lower mean tardiness than any other algorithm.

 | Algorithm   | Median Tardiness | Mean Tardiness |
 |-------------|------------------|----------------|